heraali204/bolt-urban-mobility-analytics/README.md

 # bolt-urban-mobility-analytics
-A multi-country urban mobility platform operates ride-hailing, food delivery, and shared micromobility case study with analytics and washboarding
+A multi-country urban mobility platform operating ride-hailing, food delivery, and shared micromobility case study with analytics and washboarding